mlesnoff/JchemoDemo/src/Julia_Misc/config.md

 - Connect VsCode and a given release of Julia
     - Icone 'Manage' ==> Settings ==> Commonly used ==> Extensions ==> Julia ==> Executable path
-    - Copy the full path of the file "julia.exe" of the release that has to be used, e.g.: *C:\Users\your_user_name\AppData\Local\Programs\Julia 1.8.3\bin\julia.exe*
+    - Copy the full path of the file *julia.exe* of the release that has to be used, e.g.: *C:\Users\your_user_name\AppData\Local\Programs\Julia 1.8.3\bin\julia.exe*
     - If another release (e.g. 1.8.4) has to be used in future sessions, replace the new path in the same way, and re-run VsCode